 “Yeah, sure.
 But this isn’t a left hand, right hand thing.
 This is a Raine Philomena Haynes thing.”
-And my tongue almost fell out of my mouth at the sound of Raine using her own hated middle name.
+And my tongue almost fell out of my mouth at the sound of Raine using her own hated last name.
 “Biggest dyke in East Anglia, Sharrowford, and the whole county of Sussex thing.
 Hands off my girl unless you want your eyes clawed out.
 Bitch.”

 She said it like it was a joke, laughing and easy.
 From anyone but Raine it would have sounded absurd.

 “Oh yeah?”
 Raine shot back.
 “Who made her orgasm twice last night?
 Not you, bucko, you just warmed her up and got cack-handed before the finish line.”

 I contemplated the mechanics of drowning myself in my cereal bowl.
 Evelyn was grumbling that they needed to take it outdoors, and Praem marched straight into the workshop.